Corona, Covid-19, SARS-CoV-2

 Because of better communication no such information escapes our attention!

-In the recent past, there were outbreaks of Zika, resurgent Ebola, etc. I used to think India being not so resourceful and careful will suffer if a deadly virus spreads.
-Luckily India avoided major outbreaks of these diseases.
+In the recent past, there were outbreaks of Zika, resurgent Ebola, etc. I used to think India being not so resourceful and careful will suffer if a deadly virus spread.
+Luckily, India avoided major outbreaks of these diseases.
 So I wasn't alarmed when news from Wuhan started appearing!

 Since March 2020, we understood that COVID-19 is a very dangerous pandemic.
 I never agreed with people who said it is going to be over by the month of June 2020.

-Whether this novel Corona virus is mutating faster than ordinary FLU virus?
-By the end of first week of April 2020, there were 8 identified strains of this Corona virus.
+Whether this novel Coronavirus is mutating faster than ordinary FLU viruses?
+By the end of the first week of April 2020, there were 8 identified strains of this coronavirus.
 Because of favorable conditions (mainly temperature) generally we have more FLU cases in winter.
-I think, from the month of October 2020, i.e. start of winter season, we may see spread of some strain of the SARS-CoV-2 :-(.
+I think, from the month of October 2020, i.e. start of the winter season, we may see spread of some strain of the SARS-CoV-2 :-(.
 Whether this virus is about to stay for years like FLU?
-But I don't agree with projections of some US university that by February 2021, India may have more than 2 lakh new patients daily.
-Because by that time metros in India may have well passed their peaks.
+I was skeptical with projections of some US university that by February 2021, India may have more than 200,000 new patients daily.
+I thought that by that time metros in India may have well passed their peaks.
+That computer model may prove to be correct.

 Whether we will have a vaccine that will work against all the mutations of the SARS-CoV-2?
 Whether we will have to keep finding newer vaccines for newer strains?

-To console some one who has recently tested positive for COVID-19, we can say to him/her: It is likely that most of us are going to get infected sooner or later like common cold.
+To console someone who has recently tested positive for COVID-19, we can say to him/her: It is likely that most of us are going to get infected sooner or later like the common cold.
 So fight it out.

-Two months back, I saw a news regarding some COVID-19 survivors in Wuhan again turning positive.
+In April, I read a news regarding some COVID-19 survivors in Wuhan again turning positive.
 Whether it is because of some faulty testing kits?
 Whether immunity is specific to a strain only?

 Now the authorities in India are saying that most of those who tested positive for COVID-19 are asymptomatic.
 What percentage of them will become patients of COVID-19 (i.e. show symptoms) and what percentage of them will become carriers?